Excuse My Dust (1951 film)

 Excuse My Dust is a 1951 musical comedy film starring Red Skelton.
 It was directed by Roy Rowland and an uncredited Edward Sedgwick.
+It is based on the 1943 book of the same name by Bellamy Partridge.

 Plot

 Amateur inventor Joe Belden has his Indiana hometown in a tizzy over his new "horseless carriage" in 1895.
 It runs on gasoline, but the townspeople aren't impressed and only Joe's mom and his sweetheart Liz Bullitt are supportive.

 Mechanical breakdowns make Joe even more unpopular with some, including Liz's father, who prefers his daughter's other suitor, Ivy Leaguer Cyrus Ransom, Jr.

 A $5,000 first prize in a road race attracts newfangled contraptions from all over the land.
 Cy enters one himself that runs on ether and cheats in every way he can to drive Joe off the road.
 He succeeds, but Liz comes to the rescue and joins Joe all the way to the finish line—well, almost all the way.